Column Level Encryption (CLE) Migration

 Note

-Before performing the following steps, ensure that DSM keys backup is successfully restored on the CipherTrust Manager and VKM_MODE
+Before performing the following steps, ensure that the backup of DSM keys is successfully restored on the CipherTrust Manager and VKM_MODE

 is set to no